 - the potential risks of a punch skin biopsy

 - are there any alternatives?

 - when to expect results

 Discuss with the family and child the appropriate method of distraction the child will use during the procedure itself.
-Attempt to discover what techniques are most likely to consume his attention eg. pop up books, musical books, and guided imagery where the child is encouraged to imagine something pleasant eg, a favourite holiday (Lanley 1999)(Rationale 19).
+Attempt to discover what techniques are most likely to consume his/her attention eg pop up books, musical books, and guided imagery where the child is encouraged to imagine something pleasant eg a favourite holiday (Nillson and Hallqvist 2013)(Rationale 18).

 Preparation of equipment and environment